Morse theory for $S$-balanced configurations in the Newtonian $n$-body problem: A lower bound on the number of in a la McCord

+\begin{rem} The lower bound provided by Theorem~\ref{thm:main3} is much bigger than the ones in Theorems~\ref{thm:main1} and~\ref{thm:main2}, as it asymptotically grows like $n! \log n$.
+Moreover, unlike Theorems~\ref{thm:main1} and~\ref{thm:main2}, such a lower bound is independent of any spectral gap condition for $s$.
+The drawback is that we cannot a priori exclude that all $\sbc$ we find are in fact $\cc$ contained in $\{0\}\times \R^2$.
+However, Theorem~\ref{thm:main3} would be interesting even if this were the case, as the estimate provided by~\eqref{eq:lowerboundmccord} is larger than McCord's estimate \cite{McCord96} by a factor 2. \end{rem}

-In this last section we compute the homology of the manifold $\overline{\mathcal S}$ defined in~\eqref{quotientmanifold} and, by means of this information, give lower bounds on the number of $\sbc$ in $\R^4$ with matrix $\text{diag}\, (s,s,1,1)$ that will be then compared with the ones obtained in Theorem~\ref{thm:main1}.
-The two major ingredients for such a computation are: \begin{enumerate} \item Corollary~\ref{thm:collinear-attractor}: The manifold $\mathbb Y$ is an attractor for the gradient flow of $\widehat U$, and the neighborhood $\mathscr V$ of $\mathbb Y$ does not contain $\sbc$ other than the $s_1$-collinear $\sbc$. \item Shub's lemma for $\sbc$\footnote{The proof of the original Shub's lemma carries over word by word to $\sbc$.}: $\sbc$ cannot accumulate on the singular set $\Delta$.
+The proof of Theorem~\ref{thm:main3} will take up the rest of the section.
+The two major ingredients are: \begin{enumerate} \item Corollary~\ref{thm:collinear-attractor}: The manifold $\mathbb Y$ is an attractor for the gradient flow of $\widehat U$, and the neighborhood $\mathscr V$ of $\mathbb Y$ does not contain $\sbc$ other than the $s_1$-collinear $\sbc$. \item Shub's lemma for $\sbc$\footnote{The proof of the original Shub's lemma carries over word by word to $\sbc$.}: $\sbc$ cannot accumulate on the singular set $\Delta$.
 In particular, there exists an invariant neighborhood of $\Delta$ containing no $\sbc$. \end{enumerate}

 We set $ \widehat{\mathbb Y} \= \mathbb Y \setminus \Delta$ and assume hereafter that $n \ge 4$, as for $n=3$ some arguments need some slight modification.
 We start by collecting some well-known facts.
 The first two are direct consequence of the fact that both $\mathbb S$ and $\mathbb Y$ are homological spheres: